 Nothing would make us happier.
 The fundraiser depends on everyone spreading the word.
 Talk us up on Twitter or re-tweet our upates.
 Post up a link on Facebook.
 Share a Worldbuilders post with all your friends.
 The more the merrier.

-That said, we would prefer if you would link to the Worldbuilders website, rather than trying to copy-and-paste our posts.
+We always love it if you just link to the Worldbuilders website.
 Our main page gets updated whenever we get new prizes or something changes, so it’s best if people go there to get the newest information.

 We spend a lot of time throughout the year making contact with people we hope will donate to the lottery, auctions, or the store.
 That said, we can’t get to everyone, and we’re likely to miss some really cool people.